jazzband/django-nose/README.rst

 --------

 * All the goodness of `nose`_ in your Django tests
-* Fast fixture bundling, an optional feature which speeds up your fixture-based tests by a factor of 4
+* Fixture bundling, an optional feature which speeds up your fixture-based tests by a factor of 4
-* Reuse of previously created test DBs, cutting seconds off startup time
+* Reuse of previously created test DBs, cutting 10 seconds off startup time
-* Support for various databases
+* Support for various databases.
+Tested with MySQL, PostgreSQL, and SQLite.
+  Others should work as well.

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose/